c-bec-k/genesys-rpg-website/Backups/forum-FAQ.md

 **Question:** Can the Primal skill be used for a Heal (Resurrection) spell?
 Page 70 of the core rulebook says that Primal cannot be used to "raise or reanimate the dead," but in page 218, Resurrection is open to Primal.
 Which page is correct?

 **Answer:** "Raising or reanimating the dead" in this case refers to the necromantic practice of animating dead bodies in a grotesque parody of life, not restoring one's comrades to full health from the cold embrace of the grave.

 So yes, you can use Resurrection with Primal.

-**Question:** Hi!
-I got three questions about RoT rules.
+**Question:** Three questions about magic rules:

 1. First one is concerning a Curse Doom spell effect.
 It is written that you cannot touch dice showing Triumph or Despair symbols.
 But can you change Proficiency or Challenge dice faces to show such symbols?
 For example, on Proficiency die I rolled two advantage symbols.
 Can I change it to the Triumph?
 2. Second question is about Conjure spells.
 I got some trouble understanding the scope of this spell action.
 What type of creatures my players can summon?
 Using this spell can they summon everything that exists in Terrinoth?
 Even dwarf soldiers or human mages?
 Or can a two-handed weapon they Conjure be magical?
 3. Last but not least, this question is connected with a previous one.
-Summoned creatures got statistics as described in the RoT books?
+Summoned creatures got statistics as described in the books?
 Or should stats depend on Mages ranks in Knowledge (Lore)?
 Thanks in advance!

 **Answer:** Hi!
 In order…